webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Develop-a-Bond.md

 ---
 aliases:
-  - Develop a Bond
+- "Develop a Bond"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Develop-a-Bond
 - Character-Arc
-title: Develop a Bond
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Develop a Bond
 >You want to get closer to another character.
 This might be to make a friend, find a mentor, or establish a contact in a position of power.
 It might be to turn a friend into a much closer friend.
 The character might be an NPC or a PC.